Code of Conduct

 • Other staff members shall be subject to ejection, censure, suspension without pay and dismissal;

-• A person who refuses to leave school property when requested to do so may be subject to arrest.
+• A person who refuses to leave school property when requested to do so may result in a contact to law enforcement.

 Back to Top